nmattia/tinyweb-ng/HACKING.md

 make test
 ```

-## Install tinyweb on a board
+## Install uht on a board

 First MicroPython (or CircuitPython) needs to be installed on your board.
 Then the dependencies need to be installed.
-Then you can install tinyweb.
+Then you can install `uht`.

 ### Installing MicroPython